 When working with other students in the classroom, he often came up to us and stood too close.
 I was able to show him the photo, with minimal interruption, and keep working with the other students.
-I show him the photo silently.
-By showing the photo without saying “Space” (a word that we heard many, many times during the day in that classroom) we tap into another system (visual) for recognizing and understanding what I want to communicate with him.
-He looks at it and backs up or goes back to his desk.
+I showed him the photo silently.
+By showing the photo without saying “Space” (a word that we heard many times during the day in that classroom) we tap into another system (visual) for recognizing and understanding what I want to communicate with him.
+He looked at it and backed up, or went back to his desk.

-The photo cue helps in the classroom.
+The photo cue helped in the classroom.
 I hope this idea could help some of you, too.